MingJae92/MercuryJC2/README.md

 EMAIL_PASS=your_email_password
 Run the application:

-sql
+bash
 Copy code
 npm start
 Usage:
+Access the application:

-Access the application through your web browser at http://localhost:3000.
+Open your web browser and navigate to http://localhost:3000.
+Explore the Features:

-Navigate through the different features: commenting system, image gallery, and emailing system.
+Engage with the commenting system, browse the image gallery, and utilize the emailing system to experience the full range of functionalities.
-Interact with the features according to your requirements.
-Enjoy the seamless experience of real-time updates and email functionalities.
+Enjoy Seamless Interaction:

+Benefit from real-time updates, efficient image management, and reliable email delivery for a smooth and enjoyable user experience.
 Contributors:
 Your Name
 License:
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Acknowledgements:

-Special thanks to Pusher and Node Mailer for their amazing technologies used in this project.
+Special thanks to Pusher and Node Mailer for their invaluable contributions to this project.